Beloin/TWAMPCpp/README.md

 ## Creating Test Session

 The client sends a `Request-TW-Session` message the same format as described in [Section 3.5][12] of OWAMP, but without the Schedule
-Slot Descriptions field(s) and uses only one HMAC.
+Slot Descriptions field(s) and uses only one HMAC, so the fields `MBZ`.
 The description of the Request-TW-Session format follows.

 ```
 0                   1                   2                   3